colaberry/trust-before-intelligence-book/reference/BOOK_CODEX_MASTER_v2_4_TRANSPARENT.md

 **The Synthesis:**
 First principles thinking identifies **what** agents need.
 Standing on the shoulders of giants shows us **how** to build it.
 The combination produces frameworks that are both novel (agent-specific) and proven (built on decades of research).

 ---

+## BOOK IDENTITY

+**Title:** Trust Before Intelligence
+**Subtitle:** Why 95% of Agent Projects Fail—and the Architecture Blueprint That Fixes Infrastructure in 90 Days
+**Author:** Ram Katamaraja, CEO, Colaberry Inc.

+**Core Promise:** Transform data chaos into agent-ready infrastructure in 90 days using proven frameworks (INPACT™, GOALS™, 7-Layer Architecture).

+**Target Audience:** CDOs, CTOs, VPs Data & Analytics who need to make their enterprise data infrastructure agent-ready.

+**Book Positioning:**
+- This is NOT another AI/ML theory book
+- This IS a practical architecture blueprint with a proven 90-day transformation roadmap
+- Focuses on the infrastructure gap that causes 95% of agent projects to fail
+- Built on 40+ real implementations and 50,000+ daily agent interactions

+**Title Finalized:** November 13, 2025

+---